firebase/firebase-tools/src/frameworks/docs/express.md

 <<_includes/_initialize-firebase.md>>

 1. Choose your hosting source directory; this could be an existing web app.
-1. Choose "Dynamic web hosting with web framework."
+1. Answer yes to "Do you want to use a web framework? (experimental)"
 1. Choose Express.js / custom

 ### Initialize an existing project